nonomal/harper/harper-core/tests/text/tagged/Difficult sentences.md

 > The match result was 10 - 5 , with John  scoring three goals .
 # D   NSg   NSg/V  V   #  . # .
 P    NPrSg V       NSg   NPl/V .
 > With a   heavy sigh  , she looked around the empty room    .
-# P    D/P NSg/J NSg/V .
-ISg V/J    J/P    D   NSg/J NSg/V/J .
+# P    D/P J     NSg/V .
+ISg V/J    J/P    D   J     NSg/V/J .
 > Four people were  injured , with one       of them in        critical condition .
 # NSg  NSg/V  NSg/V V/J     .
-P    NSg/I/V/J P  N/I  NPrSg/J/P NSg/J    NSg/V     .
+P    NSg/I/V/J P  N/I  NPrSg/J/P J        NSg/V     .
 > With their reputation on the line , they decided to fire    their PR  team  .
 # P    D     NSg        P  D   NSg  .
 IPl  NSg/V/J P  NSg/V/J D     NSg NSg/V .
 > We  are with you all       the way   .